MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.2.2 Handle Detailed Results**

 Lets extend your `handleScan` function to handle detailed results.
-Copy and paste this function into `index.tsx`.
+Copy and paste this function into `Blurb.tsx`.
 This should highlight the text in the blurb which has been plagiarised.

 ```ts
 function getHighlightedHTMLBlurb(